BY LINCOLN ANDERSON | What is it about Democratic primary elections in the 65th Assembly District and last-minute smear campaigns?

 The hit piece cites just a handful of complaints filed against Freed that were posted on The Robing Room, a private, Yelp-like site.
 For good measure, the mysterious missive also features a photo of Freed unflatteringly superimposed above a pile of smelly garbage.

-Coincidentally, last year when Christopher Marte was running against Low for City Council, three Democratic politicians — then-Council Speaker Corey Johnson, Congressmember Nydia Velazquez and state Senator John Liu — issued a tweet very late in the race, trying to link Marte to a contentions anti-Low poster and accusing him of running “an anti-Asian, racist smear campaign” against Low.
+Coincidentally, last year when Christopher Marte was running against Low for City Council, three Democratic politicians — then-Council Speaker Corey Johnson, Congressmember Nydia Velazquez and state Senator John Liu — issued a tweet very late in the race, trying to link Marte to a contentious anti-Low poster and accusing him of running “an anti-Asian, racist smear campaign” against Low.
 The poster, by Youth Against Sweatshops, featured a caricature of Low with fangs and criticized her stance on the issue of fair pay and treatment for 24-hour home healthcare workers.

-In addition, earlier in that race, a P.R. representative volunteering for Low had urged The Village Sun to do an article on Marte’s voting record before he entered politics, and supplied the newspaper with Marte’s voting records.
+In addition, earlier in that race, a P.R. representative volunteering for Low had urged The Village Sun to do an article on Marte’s voting history before he entered politics, and supplied the newspaper with Marte’s voting records.
 However, the flack stressed, The Village Sun should not say the information came directly from a Low associate: “Say you did the research,” the rep urged.
 Marte admitted that he did not vote in his mid-20s, like many young people who are not yet engaged in politics.

 As for Freed, she was pretty miffed by this latest, late low blow.